Annie names and Anna names range from straightforward classics to fanciful imports, plus everything in between.

 In 2014, Quvenzhané Wallis played the optimistic orphan – now a foster kid.
 Jamie Foxx became a re-imagined Daddy Warbucks, now named Will Stacks.
 In real life, Jamie is dad to daughter Annalise.

-Saints and queens have answered to Ann, including the mother of the Virgin Mary.
+Saints and queens have answered to Ann.
 It feels spare and elegant, whether spelled the English Ann or the French Anne-with-an-e.
 Anne of Green Gables insisted on the latter, but also asked to be called Cordelia, because “Anne is such an unromantic name.”

 Annie feels a little different.
 A Top 100 name from the nineteenth century into the 1940s, it even appeared in the US Top Ten for a few years.
 Annie reads casual and sparky.
 There’s the comic strip character, but also Annie Oakley, fictionalized in Annie Get Your Gun.

-Annie names go farther than Ann and Anne, offering even more inventive ways to reach the nickname.
+Annie names go farther than Ann, Anna, and Anne, offering even more inventive ways to reach the nickname.

 OBVIOUS ANNIE NAMES